awsdocs/aws-cdk-guide/doc_source/getting_started.md

 ## Prerequisites<a name="getting_started_prerequisites"></a>

-With the concepts out of the way, here's what you need to have on your workstation before you install the AWS CDK and start developing\.
+Here's what you need install to use the AWS CDK\.

-All CDK developers need to [install Node\.js](https://nodejs.org/en/download/) 10\.3\.0 or later, even those working in languages other than TypeScript or JavaScript\.
-The AWS CDK Toolkit \(cdk command\-line tool\) and the AWS Construct Library run on Node\.js\.
-The bindings for other supported languages use this back end and tool set\.
-We suggest the latest LTS version\.
+All AWS CDK developers, even those working in Python, Java, or C\#, need [Node\.js](https://nodejs.org/en/download/) 10\.13\.0 or later\.
+All supported languages use the same back end, which runs on Node\.js\.
+We recommend a version in [active long\-term support](https://nodejs.org/en/about/releases/), which, at this writing, is the latest 14\.x release\.
+Your organization may have a different recommendation\.

 **Important**
-Node\.js versions 13\.0\.0 through 13\.6\.0 are not compatible with the AWS CDK\.
+Node\.js versions 13\.0\.0 through 13\.6\.0 are not compatible with the AWS CDK due to compatibility issues with its dependencies\.

-You must provide your credentials and an AWS Region to use AWS CDK, if you have not already done so\.
-If you have the AWS CLI installed, the easiest way to satisfy this requirement is to install the AWS CLI and issue the following command:
+You must configure your workstation with your credentials and an AWS Region, if you have not already done so\.
+If you have the AWS CLI installed, the easiest way to satisfy this requirement is issue the following command:

 ```
 aws configure